cherry blossom in Kyoto

 Ninna-ji Temple

-Ninna-ji Temple is a prominent Buddhist temple located in the northwest part of Kyoto, Japan.
-It is a UNESCO World Heritage Site and is one of the many temples that make up Kyoto’s Historic Monuments of Ancient Kyoto.
+Ninna-ji Temple (仁和寺), a UNESCO World Heritage Site in northwestern Kyoto and is one of the many temples that make up Kyoto’s Historic Monuments of Ancient Kyoto.
+It is also one of the best places to see cherry blossoms, especially for those visiting later in the season.

 Spots to See Cherry Blossoms in Kyoto